zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for all DNS messages.

    See `Wikipedia <http://en.wikipedia.org/wiki/Domain_Name_System>`__ for more information about the DNS protocol.
-Bro analyzes both UDP and TCP DNS sessions.
+Zeek analyzes both UDP and TCP DNS sessions.